 Design detailed test strategies

-Enterprise systems are rarely simple, which means your test strategy likely won’t be either.
+Enterprise systems are rarely simple, which means your test strategy likely will not be either.
 One application usually needs a mix of tests, often running in parallel, including:

 - Functional testing: to confirm each feature behaves as expected.